 X1.10.1 Racked warehouse facilities are classic examples, with defined wheel paths between racks.
-In addition to evaluating the waviness index for each wheel path, this test method provides tolerances for the horizontal roll in terms of one axle's transverse elevation difference, TD{ij} change in transverse elevation difference, TD{ij} and RMS transverse elevation difference, RMS TD{LX} .
-Front to back pitch is tested in terms of longitudinal elevation difference from front to rear axle, LD{ij} change in longitudinal elevation difference, RMS LD{LX} .
-The RMS LS{LX} elevation difference values, $RMS TD{LX}$ and $RMS LD{LX}$, as well as the waviness index for each wheel path, WI{L} are indices, whereas $TD{ij} TDC{ij} LD{ij}$ and LDC{ij} are point specific criteria.
+In addition to evaluating the waviness index for each wheel path, this test method provides tolerances for the horizontal roll, in terms of one axle's transverse elevation difference, TD{i} change in transverse elevation difference, TD{i} change in transverse elevation difference, TD{i} and RMS transverse elevation difference, $RMS TD{LX}$.
+Front to back pitch is tested in terms of longitudinal elevation difference, LDC{i} and RMS longitudinal elevation difference, $RMS LD{LX}$.
+The $RMS LS{LX}$ elevation difference values, $RMS TD{LX}$ and $RMS LD{LX}$, as well as the waviness index for each wheel path, WI_L are indices, whereas TD_i , TDC_i , LD_i , and LDC_i are point specific criteria.

-X1.10.2 Tolerance specifications for the longitudinal and transverse elevation differences are commonly published by vehicle manufacturers but can also be obtained from in situ, acceptable wheel paths.
-The combination of tested values offer variables that can be used in all kinds of defined traffic conditions from wire guided towveyors to forklift trucks to narrow-aisle/high-stacking turret truck forklifts.
-The more critical the tolerance, the smaller the measurement length spacing, s, so as to obtain enough data to accurately reflect the conditions of the surface.
+X1.10.2 Tolerance specifications for the longitudinal and transverse elevation differences are commonly published by vehicle manufacturers, but may also be obtained from in situ, acceptable wheel paths.
+The combination of tested values offer variables that can be used in all kinds of defined traffic conditions from wire-guided towveyors, to forklift trucks, to narrow-aisle/high-stacking turret truck forklifts.
+The more critical the tolerance, the smaller the measurement length spacing, s, so as to obtain enough data to accurately reflect the condition of the surface.

-X1.10.3 Gasparinni and Kary, in their "Response of Vehicles Moving on Rough Concrete Floors," and Gasparinni, Petrov, and Ozer6 give much information, some of which is paraphrased as follows:
+X1.10.3 Gasparinni and Kary5 and Gasparini, Petrov, and Ozer6 give much information, some of which is paraphrased as follows:

-For rigid bodies, pitching is maximum when the wheel base divided by floor wavelength is $\frac{1}{2}$, $\frac{3}{2}$, $\frac{5}{2}$... for floors it is necessary to measure and control not only the amplitudes of the waves but also their wavelengths.
-A floor's wave content can be shifted to longer wavelengths by grinding regions that have small wavelengths.
+"For rigid bodies, pitching is maximum when the wheel base divided by floor wavelength is $\frac{1}{2}$, $\frac{3}{2}$, $\frac{5}{2}$, ... for floors it is necessary to measure and control not only the amplitudes of the waves, but also their wavelengths.
+A floor's wave content can be shifted to longer wavelengths by grinding regions that have small wavelengths."